 2pm – 4pm: Afternoon Session

-– recommendation: arrive 10 minutes prior to the start time of daily sessions
+– arrive 10 minutes prior to the start time of daily sessions

-– rule: filming of Luciana during sessions is prohibited
+– filming during sessions is prohibited unless Luciana grants permission

-– recommendation: comfortable clothes (light casual layers) and dance sneakers
+– dress in casual layers and dance sneakers

-– recommendation: there are tons of cafes and shops on the street for a nice lunch but we only have 1 hour so consider ‘brown-bagging-it’ so you don’t miss one moment of dancing with our staff (both our staff and veteran students typically bring light snacks and rest in-studio during the break)
+– there are multiple cafes and shops on the street but we only have 1 hour so consider ‘brown-bagging-it’ so you don’t miss one moment of training (staff and veteran students typically bring light snacks and rest in-studio during the break)